simplexspatial/simplexspatial/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fsimplexspatial%2Fsimplexspatial.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fsimplexspatial%2Fsimplexspatial?ref=badge_shield)

 SimplexSpatial is a GeoSpatial server, focus in distributed algorithms execution.
-It is distributed, horizontally scalable and fault tolerant system based in AKKA.
+It is a distributed, horizontally scalable and fault tolerant system based in AKKA, following the four pillars of [The Reactive Manifesto](https://www.reactivemanifesto.org/) : Responsive, Resilient, Elastic and Message Driven.

 At the moment, to different APIs has been implemented as entry points:
 - [JSON](#restful-examples): Easy to use restful API, ideally for testing or web.